loda-lang/loda-programs/oeis/list0.md

 * [A004125](http://oeis.org/A004125) ([program](004/A004125.asm)): Sum of remainders of n mod k, for k = 1, 2, 3, ..., n.
 * [A004126](http://oeis.org/A004126) ([program](004/A004126.asm)): a(n) = n*(7*n^2 - 1)/6.
 * [A004128](http://oeis.org/A004128) ([program](004/A004128.asm)): a(n) = Sum_{k=1..n} floor(3*n/3^k).
+* [A004131](http://oeis.org/A004131) ([program](004/A004131.asm)): Modular postage stamp problem: largest m such that there exists an n-subset S of nonnegative integers such that 0,...,m-1 can be expressed as a mod-m sum of two distinct elements of S.
 * [A004134](http://oeis.org/A004134) ([program](004/A004134.asm)): Denominators in expansion of (1-x)^{-1/4} are 2^a(n).
 * [A004139](http://oeis.org/A004139) ([program](004/A004139.asm)): Odd primes excluding 5.
 * [A004142](http://oeis.org/A004142) ([program](004/A004142.asm)): n(3^n-2^n).